ricohapi/theta-api1-android-sdk/README.txt

     The products and services described in this document are the trademarks or registered trademarks of their respective owners.

-    * Android and Nexus are the trademarks or registered trademarks of Google Inc.
+    * Android, Android Studio and Nexus are the trademarks or registered trademarks of Google Inc.
     * Eclipse is the trademark or registered trademark of Eclipse Foundation, Inc. in the United States and other countries.
     * Wi-Fi is the trademark of Wi-Fi Alliance.